gmag11/QuickESPNow/README.md

 Besides, it removes some limitations:

 - No more 20 devices limit.
-You can use ESP-NOW with any number of devices.
+You can use ESP-NOW with **any number of devices**.
 Library takes control of peer registration and makes it transparent to you.
 - Channel selection is not required for WiFi coexistence.
 - No need to assign a role to each device.
 Just use it for peer to peer communication.
-- RSSI information of every message.
+- **RSSI** information of every message.
 - Receiver can distiguish between broadcast and unicast messages.
 - Tested maximum througput, about 1500 kbps continuous with default parameters.
 - Encryption is not supported.
 Usage of ESP-NOW encryption restrict system to 6 devices.
 You can implement data encryption in a higher layer.